NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 Three commonly used types of client-side controlled workflows are provided:

-- **cyclic weight transfer:** the model is passed from client to client.
+- :ref:`ccwf_cyclic_learning`: the model is passed from client to client.
-- **swarm learning:** randomly select clients as client-side controller and aggregrators, where then Scatter and Gather with FedAvg is performed.
+- :ref:`ccwf_swarm_learning`: randomly select clients as client-side controller and aggregrators, where then Scatter and Gather with FedAvg is performed.
-- **cross-site evaluation:** allow clients to evaluate other sites' models.
+- :ref:`ccwf_cross_site_evaluation`: allow clients to evaluate other sites' models.

 See `swarm learning <https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/swarm_learning>`_ and `client-controlled cyclic <https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-world/step-by-step/cifar10/cyclic_ccwf>`_ for examples using these client-controlled workflows.